PARISH NOTICES for the week beginning

 FOODSHARE We are a collection point for Foodshare.
 Our collection area is just inside the porch doors, but if you leave food outside, out of hours (in a bag or other covering) the building is regularly checked.
 Foodshare are currently really in need of tinned vegetables and tinned meat, amongst all the regular donations.

-APPOINTMENTS If you wish to speak to Fr Liam, Fr Ephraim or Fr Tom in confidence on any matter, please contact either one for an appointment.
+APPOINTMENTS If you wish to speak to Fr Liam, Fr Ephraim, Fr Kevin or Fr Tom in confidence on any matter, please contact either one for an appointment.
 They are happy to visit your home if so desired, adhering to social distancing guidelines.

 HOUSEBOUND If you know of anyone who is sick and/or housebound, please let Ruth (Parish Office), Fr Liam or Fr Ephraim know so that a visit can be arranged.